• 1-3 Days Delivery

 The second option is to prime and reseal the area using our PermaSEAL damp proofing range.

-Firstly prime the area with PermaSEAL Salt Inhibitor then, whilst damp, apply two coats of PermaSEAL Tanking to the area as per the data sheet then apply a minimum 10mm coat of PermaSEAL Renovating Plaster over the surface to form a salt-resistant barrier.
+Firstly prime the area with PermaSEAL Salt Inhibitor then, whilst damp, apply two coats of PermaSEAL Tanking to the area as per the datasheet then apply a minimum 10mm coat of PermaSEAL Renovating Plaster over the surface to form a salt-resistant barrier.
 Finally, skim over with Multi Finish Plaster.

 Damp proofing tanking slurry being applied